Chocolate Angel Pie

 - More whipped cream, to garnish

 - Preheat oven to 300º.
 Lightly grease 8 or 9-inch pie plate and set aside.

 - Beat egg whites with salt and cream of tartar till foamy.
 Add 2 tablespoons of sugar at a time, beating well after each addition.

-- Spoon into prepared pie plate to form a nest-like shell.
+- Spoon into a prepared pie plate to form a nest-like shell.
 Bake for 50-55 minutes.
 Cool.

 - Fold the whipped cream into the chocolate, and spread filling in the cooled meringue shell.
 Let chill at least 2 hours before serving.